 Chamonix, France sits in the middle of it all.
 At about 3400’ above sea level, Chamonix is a sunny, warm, plaza-filled village with Mont Blanc visible from most parts of town.
 At the center of Chamonix a statue of Jacques Balmat and Michel Paccard points up to the mountain that they first conquered in 1786, kicking off mountaineering as a sport.
 Chamonix is alive with shops and restaurants, and hosts a number of special events each year.
 You’re never bored here and enjoyable days can be spent taking in the sights in town and soaking up the sun from a nice outdoor cafe.

 On the other side of Mont Blanc, and connected by a highway tunnel beneath the mountain, is Courmayeur, Chamonix’s Italian counterpart.
-In contrast to the open plazas of Chamonix, Courmayeur is buttoned down, almost medievel feeling, with narrow cobblestoned alleyways leading through ancient stone hamlets.
-The atmosphere is both fascinating and refreshing, and is a true Italian village, filled with gelaterias, cafes, shops and pizzerias.
+In contrast to the open plazas of Chamonix, Courmayeur is buttoned down, almost medieval-feeling, with narrow cobblestoned alleyways leading through ancient stone hamlets.
+The atmosphere is both fascinating and refreshing, and is a true Italian village, filled with gelaterias, cafes, shops, pizzerias and stylish Italian tourists.
 The mountains from the Italian side mirror this character, vertical and rocky, with a wildness that is less apparent on the French side.

 Of course the Tour of Mont Blanc, the TMB, is the queen of alpine hikes.
 The most popular inn-to-inn route in the Alps, the TMB links a series of trails taking you all the way around the mountain group, from Chamonix to the quiet southern stretches of the mountains, into Italy and Courmayeur and then across the border to Switzerland.
 Finally, about 7 passes and 100 miles later (numerous variations make it hard to pinpoint exactly) you cross back in to France to Chamonix, making the full circuit in normally 8-11 days.